tekyinblack/RemoteDisplay/README.md

 There are two components, Display/receiver and source/transmitter, communication being over ESP-NOW Using this facility there can be multiple displays and multiple information sources

-The basic demo uses the DHT11/22, of the shelf module, to send temperature and humidity display information
+The basic demo uses the DHT11/22, off the shelf module, to send temperature and humidity display information

 The display unit only operates via remote control and doesn't create displays itself